Adheenaa123/netflix-eda/README.md

-# netflix-eda
-Explored Netflix movie data from the 1990s, focusing on duration, genre, and short Action films (&lt;90 minutes).
-Filtered movies from 1990–1999, visualized durations with histograms, and identified trends.
-Used Python, Pandas, Matplotlib, and Google Colab to conduct the analysis and extract insights.
+# 📊 Netflix Movie EDA (1990s)

+This project explores Netflix movie data to uncover trends from the 1990s.
+The goal is to analyze movie durations, genres, and identify short Action movies released between 1990–1999.

+---

+## 📁 Dataset

+- `netflix_data.csv` — includes Netflix titles with metadata like title, genre, release year, duration, and description.

+---

+## 🔍 What I Did

+- Filtered data for only **Movies** (not TV Shows)
+- Narrowed focus to **movies from 1990–1999**
+- Created a **histogram of movie durations**
+- Identified **Action movies** under 90 minutes

+---

+## 🧰 Tools Used

+- Python 🐍
+- Pandas 🐼
+- Matplotlib 📈
+- Google Colab 💻

+---

+## 📌 Skills Practiced

+- Data Cleaning
+- Data Filtering
+- Exploratory Data Analysis (EDA)
+- Visualization